List of The Sopranos characters: Matthew Bevilaqua

-Matthew Bevilaqua is played by Lillo Brancato Jr. Matthew was Sean Gismonte's partner-in-crime from West Orange, New Jersey and an associate working under Christopher Moltisanti in the Gualtieri crew.
+Matthew Bevilaqua is played by Lillo Brancato Jr. Matthew was Sean Gismonte's partner-in-crime and paramour from West Orange, New Jersey and an associate working under Christopher Moltisanti in the Gualtieri crew.
 Born in 1977, he was 23 years old when he was killed, in "From Where to Eternity."
 In "Mr. Ruggiero's Neighborhood", Bonpensiero is overheard on an FBI wiretap that Bevilaqua's family is involved in the construction business and that the family saw him as a scion.
 Matthew also mentions that he, Sean and Bear Iyer attended the Lubin School of Business at Pace University and are licensed stockbrokers and Webistics jobbers.

 Matthew worked with Christopher in various aspects of organized crime, including the Massarone construction site; a pump-and-dump stock scheme at an over-the-counter brokerage house in Bayonne, New Jersey involving an internet company called Webistics; assisting with Junior Soprano's executive card game; and some burglary jobs with Chris and Sean.

-Silvio referred to Matthew and Sean as "Chip n' Dale" after the cartoon because of their ineptness.
+Silvio referred to Matthew and Sean as "Chip 'n' Dale" after the cartoon because of their ineptness.
 He drives a Buick Park Avenue that he abandons after Sean is shot and killed in the passenger seat during the failed mob hit on Christopher.

 Despite their general lack of talent, Matthew and Sean wanted to move up in the ranks of the family.
 They tried to impress Tony whenever possible but eventually angered him by attempting to directly discuss criminal activity with him at the toilets in a men's room, unaware of the threat of wiretapping.
 Then, hoping to gain favor with Richie Aprile, Matthew and Sean decided to make an assassination attempt on Christopher, who they knew Aprile disliked.
 Attempting a drive-by ambush in the parking lot outside the Skyway Diner in Kearny, they hit Christopher twice but were unable to kill him.
 Before collapsing from blood loss, Christopher was able to return fire, killing Sean.

 Matthew fled to seek protection from Richie Aprile, who reacted angrily and chased him away by throwing a baseball bat at him.
 When Tony Soprano and Big Pussy Bonpensiero found him hiding in Hacklebarney State Park, they interrogated him before they emptied their guns into him in one of the park's concession stands.
 Before he is killed, Bevilaqua pleads to Tony that it was all Sean's idea to shoot Moltisanti.
 There was a witness in the park who connected the murder to Tony, although the witness retracted his statement upon learning that one of the shooters might have been Tony Soprano.
 The newspaper identified Matthew as a Soprano crime family "associate."